maxdeviant/branding/README.md

 Remark Test Grading Cloud Edition comes with default email templates which will be used when sending email notifications.
 These default templates are able to be customized using the provided set of properties.

 It is also possible to use custom email templates.
+These templates will be able to make use of the same property substitutions as the default email templates.

 **Default Email Template**